AdobeDocs/adobe-dev-console/src/pages/guides/projects/index.md

 <InlineAlert slots="text"/>

-Note: Activity log is currently only available to enterprise and teams organizations.
+Note: Project Activity logs are currently only available to enterprise and teams organizations.

 ## Project approval